« T-minus 3 weeks: Am I in trouble? | Main | Ah, prairie! »

 Comment Policy

 • first efforts invites your comments.
 However, we do not like nasty or abusive comments.
-These will be deleted.
-Because my mother reads this blog.
+These will be deleted, because my mother reads this blog.
+Also?
+Don't use my comment section to spam me.
+All comment spam will be reported to the principal's office.